 That wouldn’t happen for 5 years ago, that’s for sure!
-The thing with not giving a F**K is something I had building up over some years, to be honest.
+The thing with not giving a F**K is something I had built up over some years, to be honest.
 It started with always wearing 6-inch heels, when that got boring, I started always wearing dresses, then winged eyeliner, then big floppy hats, then huge shades… now is it my beloved capes.
-Wondering what my next thing are going to be?
+Wondering what my next thing is going to be?

 Something which never going to change is my way to deal with things.
 I’m dealing with things by expressing myself.
 I’m not afraid of talking about things other people might not talk about, nor talking about it quite public.
 When I talk about things in a public forum, like my blog, it’s because it serves a deeper purpose.
 There is a message behind it.
 It’s a part of something bigger.